 -fno-rtti -fno-exceptions -mfpu=fpv5-sp-d16 -mfloat-abi=softfp -mcpu=cortex-m7 -D__irq=”“ -mthumb -mno-thumb-interwork -std=c99 -Os -fno-strict-aliasing -fdata-sections -ffunction-sections -Wno-psabi -DCORE_M7

 You must link with the TouchGFX core library.
 Depending on your MCU, this would be either

 In addition, you will need a few linker options.
 The following options are what TouchGFX uses:

 Cortex-M4f: -Wl,-static -nostartfiles -mthumb -mno-thumb-interwork -fno-exceptions -fno-rtti -Wl,--gc-sections -mcpu=cortex-m4 -march=armv7e-m -Wno-psabi

 Cortex-M7: -Wl,-static -nostartfiles -mthumb -mno-thumb-interwork -fno-exceptions -fno-rtti -Wl,--gc-sections -mcpu=cortex-m7 -Wno-psabi

 To compile a project, assets must be generated as well.
 This can be done either by invoking the generated Makefile with the option 'assets':

-Another way to generate assets, is to use the imageconverter and text/font-converter directly.
+Another way to generated assets, is to use the imageconverter and text/font-converter directly.

 The imageconverter can be found in your projects touchgfx folder